 The INDEPTH Network develops strategic plans every four to five years to guide its scientific, capacity strengthening, and other activities.
 We use the strategic planning process to define our strategy, or direction, and make decisions on allocating our resources to pursue the strategy.
 The strategic plans are developed through a consultative process that involves all of our stakeholders, with the Scientific Advisory Committee providing a lead role.
-The Secretariat's annual work plans use the strategic plans as basis.
+The Resource & Training Centre's (formerly Secretariat) annual work plans use the strategic plans as basis.

 » 2017-2021 (A final draft will be presented to the Board in March 2017)